shintiabella/financial-transaction-analysis/README.md

 This project uses the **Financial Transactions Dataset: Analytics** from Kaggle.

-The dataset contains transaction records, customer demographics, card information, merchant category data, and fraud-related information from a banking environment spanning the 2010s decade.
+The dataset contains transaction records, customer demographic information, card details, and merchant category data from a banking environment spanning the 2010s decade.

 ### Data Source